 Top Industries

 Tourism is Iceland's largest single employment sector, accounting for approximately 15% of the workforce, and its recovery to over 2.2 million visitor arrivals in 2024 has been accompanied by a workforce crisis that pre-dates the pandemic.
 Samtök ferðaþjónustunnar (the Icelandic Travel Industry Association) reported that over 60% of tourism businesses face staff shortages severe enough to affect service delivery.
-Hotel managers, tour operations managers, adventure tourism guides, and sustainable tourism development specialists are in the most acute shortage, but the problem extends to almost every hospitality function from front-of-house to food and beverage management.
+Hotel managers, tour operations managers, adventure tourism guides, and sustainable tourism development specialists are in the most acute shortage.

 Key sub-skills include hotel and accommodation management, tour operations management, sustainable tourism development, adventure and outdoor tourism guiding, and destination marketing and revenue management.